Shavss/data-managment/README.md

 - **Database Connection Issues**:
   If there are errors during the database insertion, check the connection string and ensure that the database is accessible.

-## Contributing

-Feel free to fork the repository and make modifications.
-Pull requests are welcome!

-## License

-This project is licensed under the MIT License.